-‘People are disturbed not by things, but by their view of things.‘
+‘People are disturbed not by things, but by their view of things.‘-Epictetus

-Irrational thinking tends to lead to unhelpful emotional responses such as anxiety, which, in turn, lead to unhelpful behaviours.
+Irrational thinking tends to lead to unhelpful emotional responses such as anxiety, which, in turn, lead to unhelpful behaviors.

 2) EMOTIVE – in this context, the word ’emotive’ means ‘relevant to emotions’.
 REBT is concerned with reducing feelings of emotional distress, but, importantly, it also recognizes the fact that, in life, people will, inevitably, experience NEGATIVE FEELINGS WHEN FACED WITH ADVERSITY, BUT THESE NEED NOT BE UNHEALTHY.